montagejs/montagejs.org/docs/hello-montagejs.md

 ## Prepare for Deployment

 As mentioned earlier, building MontageJS applications is divided into a development phase and a production phase.
 When your application is finished, you need to get it ready for deployment.
-This is where Mop, the MontageJS optimizer, comes in.
+This is where mop, the MontageJS optimizer, comes in.

 Mop is a simple command line tool that transforms a bulky application in development into an optimized application ready for deployment.
-In the process, Mop also minifies your code to help speed up the loadtime of the application.
+In the process, mop also minifies your code to help speed up the loadtime of the application.

 Mop is not part of the default MontageJS starter project; you have to install it separately.
 Follow these steps: